Add variety to your workouts by trying these 51 ways to eliminate workout boredom and get your fitness on.

-The Canadian Scientists concluded that this style of training will boost cardiovascular fitness just as well as cardio while giving you BETTER improvements in muscle endurance…
+The Canadian Scientists concluded that this style of training would boost cardiovascular fitness just as well as cardio while giving you BETTER improvements in muscle endurance and avoiding workout boredom.

-So what I did was take something that was already good and getting great results, but made it even better.
+So I took something already good and got great results, but I made it even better.

-That’s what people like Rick and I are challenged to do… make something great GREATER.
+That’s what people like Rick and I are challenged to do to make something great GREATER.

-So after tweaking and experimenting, the finishers got an improvement.
-Based on feedback and results, the density style of finisher has become a big favorite.
+So after tweaking and experimenting, the finishers got an improvement to avoid workout boredom.
+Based on feedback and results, the density style of the finisher has become a big favorite.

 So, What Does a Sample Density Workout Finisher Look Like?